Hannesimo/auto-flipper/README.md

 ./BAF-$version-linux
 ```

-## How does it work
+## How does BAF work?

--   On the first start, enter your Ingame name, this is needed for the authentication
+-   On the first start, enter your in game name.
+This is needed for the authentication.
--   Connect your Minecraft account by posting the link the bot gives you into your browser
+-   Connect your Minecraft account by posting the link the bot gives you into your browser.
--   After you are authenticated, the bot should join Hypixel and teleports itself to your island
+-   After you are authenticated, the bot should join Hypixel and teleports itself to your island.
--   After that, it automatically buys and sells flips
+-   After that, it automatically buys and sells flips.
--   => Profit
+-   Profit!

 ## Configuration

-The bot creates a config.toml file after the first start.
+The bot creates a `config.toml` file after the first start.
 This file contains configuration properties for the bot.
 Currently, only the ingame username is stored, so you don't need to enter it every time.
 I may add more configurations in the future.
 The Cofl configurations apply as normal.
-<br/> NOTE: The mod uses the Median price (minus a bit to sell faster) to auto-sell
+<br/> **NOTE**: The mod uses the Median price (minus a bit to sell faster) to auto-sell.

 ## System Requirements

 -   Any operating system
 -   500MB of RAM
--   1 core of your CPU
+-   1 core on your CPU
--   Stable ping, preferably under 200ms - it measures your ping and sends actions ahead of time to arrive as close on time as possible
+-   Stable ping, preferably under 200ms (BAF measures your ping and sends actions ahead of time to arrive as close to on time as possible)
--   Some paid plan from sky.coflnet.com
+-   **Some paid plan from [Cofl](sky.coflnet.com).**

 ## Webhook

-You can add a Webhook URL into your config.toml to get different notifications (init, selling, purchasing, relisting).
+You can add a Webhook URL into your `config.toml`` to get different notifications (init, selling, purchasing, and relisting).
 Just add the line `WEBHOOK_URL = "YOUR_URL"` into your config.
 Make sure to place it above the sessions part (will be created automatically on your first start).

 ## Logging

-If there is something wrong with the bot and you plan to report it, please add your log file
+If there is something wrong with the bot and you plan to report it, please add your log file.